shusingh/TripPlanner/README.md

 - Node.js 16 or higher with npm
 - Go 1.18 or higher
-- Hugging Face API token with inference permissions
+- Groq API key with inference permissions
 - Git

 #### Local Development Setup